Instructors

 Headshot of CFDE Instructor Charlie Caroutth

 Charlie Carrouth was a student at the Center for Dance Education for 10 years.
 During her time as a student, Charlie was able to learn and perform many styles of dance, including ballet, jazz, modern, tap, Irish step, musical theater, and hip-hop.
 Charlie has participated in many Summer Intensive Programs throughout the country, where she has had the experience to train under a variety of incredible artists and teachers from around the world.
-Currently, Charlie is working to get her bachelor's degree in Psychology at University of South Carolina while also dancing as a Professional Company Dancer.
+Charlie is also a Ballet Spartanburg Professional Company Dancer, and has earned her bachelor's degree in Psychology at University of South Carolina.
+Charlie is also CPR trained and certified.

 Headshot of CFDE Instructor Charlotte Lanning